William Maurice Brown: Career positions

-In cadet college
+In Cadet College

 Col. Brown acted as the principal of Faujdarhat Cadet College for as many as seven years.
 During this period the college advanced much and the reputation of cadet college system was spread throughout Bangladesh.
 Col. Brown's motto was "Love your country, tell the truth and don't dawdle".
 His wife Mrs. Brown also helped him running the governing body of the college.